Shteb/Kais-NPC-Rebake-LCP/README.md

 Striker | ✓
 Support | ✓
 ### Veteran Progress: 100%
-Currently using suffixes on the features to notate which class they belong to - this is up in the air.
+Currently using suffixes on the features to notate which class they belong to.
 ### Ultra Progress: 100%
+It is done.